About the Book

 A handy table at the end of the book allows you to perform a feature comparison on all the products covered.

 It’s hard for many of us to get our hands on all these devices.
 So why not purchase a handy guide written by someone who’s done all the evaluation work already.
+It’s a small price to pay to ensure you get the best device for your needs.

 Learn about the latest technology from all the major vendors, including